Nutlope/aicommits/README.md

 ## Remaining tasks

+Now:

+- [ ] Rewrite this in node to publish as an npm package
   - [ ] Figure out how to fail gracefully instead of exit 1
-- [ ] Go over other CLI repos to see what I can add
-- [ ] Test on Windows and Mac

   - [ ] Try openai curie And/OR codex

+After:

+- [ ] Look into better conventional commit support, look at other CLIs
 - [ ] Try supporting more than 200 lines by grabbing the diff per file
-- [ ] Rewrite this CLI tool using a Node framework and publish on npm to simplify the process
-- [ ] Build landing page w/ demo
+- [ ] Build landing page